The Futuristics

-The Futuristics are a Grammy-nominated American songwriting and music production duo consisting of Alex Schwartz and Joe Khajadourian.
+The Futuristics are an American songwriting and music production duo consisting of Alex Schwartz and Joe Khajadourian.
 Based in Los Angeles, the duo formed after meeting during their internship at Atlantic Records in the summer of 2005.
 They later launched Treehouse Records to further grow their business and pursue their passion for music.

 The Futuristics have produced a range of successful tracks throughout their career and have remained dedicated as executive producer's on Pia Mia’s album "Anti Romantica", following years of consistent collaboration with her.
 They have also worked with JoJo Siwa in collaboration with a series of co-writers.